kesiev/stampadia/docs/CODEX.md

 - Malus
   - **The Last Fight**: An enemy will challenge you on your way back.
   - **The Loop Rooms**: It will teleport you to the starting room.
-  - **The Mercenary**: Eliminate an enemy or pay the Mercenary to do that.
+  - **The Mercenary**: Eliminate an enemy or pay The Mercenary to do that.
   - **The Random Trap**: Dodge a trap rolling a die.
   - **The Small Horn**: It may bring bad luck in your future adventures...
   - **The Switch Trap**: Step on a trap to get injured.